lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 ## Allow the number of oracle members to be less than the quorum value.

 The most likely reason for removing an oracle member is a malicious oracle.
-It's better to have an oracle with no quorum (as members are added or quorum value lowered by the voting process) than an oracle with a quorum but a malicious member in it.
+It's better to have an oracle with no quorum (as members are added or quorum value lowered by the governance) than an oracle with a quorum but a malicious member in it.

 We implemented this by updating the restrictions (were `members.length >= _quorum`).
 Now the only